davisjoseph6/learn_C/README.md

 6. A Unix shell intepreter (a simple bash clone), and a simple Linux/Unix clone.
 7. MySQL Connector/C
 8. A Python and CPython language implementations (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.
+9. CUDA clone following GPGPU format, with a virtual ISA written in C.
-9. MongoDB C Driver
+10. MongoDB C Driver
-10. Optional: Machine Learning and AI: A Probably approximately correct learning project.
+11. Machine Learning and AI: A Probably approximately correct learning project.
 After completing it fully, move on to hosting and deploying it on Amazon Web Services, Microsoft Azure, or Digital Ocean if the first two options are unavailable.

 ## More Topics in CS and CE:
 - Graph data structure,